ClubTechPro/techpro.club/Readme.md

 -   [ ] **v 0.9**
     -   [ ] Integration with Azure

 More to follow.
-Perhaps, once this is done, we will move it to some other section for better tracking.
+Perhaps, once these are done, we will move it to some other section for better tracking.

 <p align="right">(<a href="#top">back to top</a>)</p>